VKG7125/SenseCAP-Solar-P1-Relay-Deployment/README.md

 *A Recollection of my Obtainment and Deployment of a SenseCAP Solar P1 Meshtastic Relay*
 ## 📌 Project Status
 ![status](https://img.shields.io/badge/Status-In_Progress_(Hardware_Ordered)-yellow)
-* I have ordered all of the hardware listed in the [Hardware](https://github.com/VKG7125/SenseCAP-Solar-P1-Relay-Deployment?tab=readme-ov-file#%EF%B8%8F-hardware-obtained-purchased) section below.
+* I have ordered all of the hardware listed in the [Hardware](https://github.com/VKG7125/SenseCAP-Solar-P1-Relay-Deployment?tab=readme-ov-file#%EF%B8%8F-hardware-obtained-purchased) section below. **Currently awaiting reception.**
 * I will determine if I should purchase a 5.8 dBi fiberglass antenna later.
 * I also went ahead and created a [Community Flyer](https://github.com/VKG7125/SenseCAP-Solar-P1-Relay-Deployment?tab=readme-ov-file#-resources-created) for my local community.
 * The **main goal right now** is actually getting it up and running — regardless of range.